-4 For a symposium on the contemporary relevance of Staatswissenschaften, see the September 2001 issue of the European Journal of Law and Economics.
+&lt;sup>4 For a symposium on the contemporary relevance of Staatswissenschaften, see the September 2001 issue of the European Journal of Law and Economics.

-(1883), perhaps the best known figure in the Staatswissenschaften tradition, took account of these changes in political and property relationships, while at the same time carried forward the cameralist orientation of the state as a participant within society, as against being an intervening agent that acts on society.
+The transformation of cameralism into Staatswissenschaten occurred in response to a transformation in the pattern of property relationships and associated patterns of human governance.
+The sphere of private property had been expanding while the property holdings of states had been contracting.
+Taxes were becoming more significant sources of revenue while state enterprises were declining in significance.
+Even in the late 19th century, however, enterprise revenue maintained several times the fiscal significance in the formerly cameralist lands then they held elsewhere in Europe.
+Adolf Wagner (1883), perhaps the best known figure in the Staatswissenschaften tradition, took account of these changes in political and property relationships, while at the same time carried forward the cameralist orientation of the state as a participant within society, as against being an intervening agent that acts on society.
 In particular, Wagner conceptualized the state as a type of enterprise located within the economy, though it was of a different sort from most commercial enterprises.
 In fact, and Wagner in his text book which went through numerous editions emphasizes the point frequently, social policy objectives can also be assigned to public enterprise, such as the railroad, the mines etc. in order to force the private competition to adhere to the same standards of conduct, such as job safety (Backhaus 1997).